Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 In the future, when Python 3.15 becomes your minimum supported Python version, you can go back to shipping one wheel per release.
 Temporarily building three wheels per release does add some ecosystem-wide cost with the reward of being able to adopt free-threaded Python.

-Currently, `abi3t` support in build tools and bindings generators is mixed at time of writing in June 2026, as Python 3.15 is still in a pre-release stage.
+As of July 2026, `abi3t` support in build tools and bindings generators is mixed, as Python 3.15 is still in a pre-release stage.
 As the Python 3.15 final release approaches, expect to see build backend and binding generator support improve.
-[PyO3](https://pyo3.rs/v0.29.0/features.html#abi3t) and [Maturin](https://www.maturin.rs/bindings.html?highlight=abi3t#py_limited_apiabi3) fully support Python 3.15, so most Rust extensions should be ready for testing.
+[PyO3](https://pyo3.rs/v0.29.0/features.html#abi3t) and [Maturin](https://www.maturin.rs/bindings.html?highlight=abi3t#py_limited_apiabi3) fully support Python 3.15 and `abi3t`, so most Rust extensions should be ready for testing.
 [Scikit-build-core](https://scikit-build-core.readthedocs.io/en/latest/configuration/index.html#customizing-the-output-wheel) also supports abi3t.
 Cython supports abi3t via [an experimental branch](https://github.com/cython/cython/issues/7399).
 Setuptools support will be added once [PR #5193](https://github.com/pypa/setuptools/pull/5193) is merged and appears in a release.